matloughnane/matloughnane.github.io/_posts/2021-05-04-simple-butter-chicken.md

 12. Add the 250ml of cream.
 13. Turn off the heat and add the 28g butter - keep the curry moving to helpemulsify the butter correctly.

-Meanwhile cook the rice and serve togehter.
+Meanwhile cook the rice and serve together.

 ![All the items are prepped](/assets/images/recipes/butter-chicken/bc-prep.jpg)